NREL/OCHRE/docs/source/ModelingApproach.rst

 OCHRE is designed to be run in co-simulation with controllers, aggregators, grid models, and other agents.
 The inputs and outputs of key functions are designed to connect with these agents for streamlined integration.
-See `Controller Integration`_ and `Outputs and Analysis`_ for details on the inputs and outputs, respectively.
+See :ref:`controllers` and :ref:`outputs` for details on the inputs and outputs, respectively.

 See `here <https://github.com/NREL/OCHRE/blob/main/bin/run_cosimulation.py>`__
 for a simple example that implements OCHRE in co-simulation using HELICS.
-There are also co-simulation examples in our `publications list
+There are also co-simulation examples in :ref:`publications`.
-<#citation-and-publications>`_

 Unsupported Features
 --------------------